fragtion/wiretap-lite/README.md

 Such architecture is more advanced & complex than probably the vast majority of use cases, particularly when only two peers (ie, 1 client & 1 server) are to be linked.
 The goal of this fork is to provide a more simplified wiretap binary that should be somehwat easier (and thus potentially faster) to deploy,

-_Running wiretap lite with no arguments, is essentially equivalent to running `wiretap serve --simple` on the original wiretap._
+_Running wiretap-lite with no arguments, is essentially equivalent to running `wiretap serve --simple` on the original wiretap._

 ## Usage Examples